 After completing your required academic work, you'll still need to go through several other steps before becoming a licensed child/pediatric counselor.

 The most extensive requirement is ~1,500 to ~3,000 hours of supervised counseling experience.
-You'll work under a licensed counselor, and most of the work must be providing direct client counseling services.
+You'll work under a licensed counselor; most of the work must provide direct client counseling services.
 Expect to spend one to three years completing this requirement.

-Your supervised hours can be in any counseling field, but it'd be best to work with children.
-You might consider working short stints in several different settings where children need counseling services.
+Your supervised hours can be in any counseling field, but working with children would be best.
+You might consider working short stints in several settings where children need counseling services.

 Licensure Examination

-The standard licensure examination for counselors is the National Clinical Mental Health Counseling Exam.
-Some states accept other licensing exams, though, and a few even have their own supplementary examination.
+The National Clinical Mental Health Counseling Exam is the standard licensure examination for counselors.
+Some states accept other licensing exams, though; a few even have their own supplementary examination.
 You'll have to pass the exam before becoming licensed.

 The licensure exam is a general exam for all counselors.
 It's not specific to pediatric counseling.